apache/guacamole-client/guacamole-docker/README.md

         -e LDAP_CONFIG_BASE_DN=ou=connections,dc=example,dc=com \
         -d -p 8080:8080 glyptodon/guacamole

-Linking Guacamole to your LDAP directory will require additional configuration parameters specified via environment variables.
+Using Guacamole with your LDAP directory will require additional configuration parameters specified via environment variables.
 These variables collectively describe how Guacamole will connect to LDAP:

-1. `LDAP_HOSTNAME` - The base of the DN for all Guacamole users.
+1. `LDAP_HOSTNAME` - The hostname or IP address of your LDAP server.
 2. `LDAP_USER_BASE_DN` - The base of the DN for all Guacamole users.
 3. `LDAP_PORT` - The port your LDAP server listens on.
 (Optional)
 4. `LDAP_ENCRYPTION_METHOD` - The encryption mechanism that Guacamole should use when communicating with your LDAP server.
 (Optional)
-5. `LDAP_GROUP_BASE_DN` - (Optional) The base of the DN for all groups that may be referenced within Guacamole configurations using the standard `seeAlso` attribute.
+5. `LDAP_GROUP_BASE_DN` - The base of the DN for all groups that may be referenced within Guacamole configurations using the standard `seeAlso` attribute.
+(Optional)
 6. `LDAP_SEARCH_BIND_DN` - The DN (Distinguished Name) of the user to bind as when authenticating users that are attempting to log in.
 (Optional)
 7. `LDAP_SEARCH_BIND_PASSWORD` - The password to provide to the LDAP server when